chantheepic/Excellence/readme.txt

 4. To add more component types we need to extend AComponent, we did this to make it easier to add different types.
 We could have had an Enum representing the different available types, but that would require more work to extend.

+*Future Revisions*
+    - Factory for creating components
+    - Builder for adding motions to components